andyeske/FOFA/README.md

 # Fuel-Optimal Fleet Assignment in the Brazilian Domestic Air Transportation System

-This repository provides an overview of the processed datasets and optimization code behind the fuel-optimal fleet assignment (FOFA) model, and details its implementation on the domestic Brazilian air transportation system.
+This repository provides an overview of the processed datasets and optimization code behind the fuel-optimal fleet assignment (FOFA) model.
+The model is implemented on the domestic Brazilian air transportation system.

 ## Fuel-Optimal Fleet Assignment (FOFA) Model